RoadrunnerWMC/libimagequant-python/docs/source/index.rst

 Installation
 ============

-These bindings are tested against `Python <https://www.python.org/>`_ 3 (3.5
+These bindings are built and tested against:

+*   Supported versions of `CPython <https://www.python.org/>`_ 3 (3.5 through
-through 3.7, at the time of this writing) and `PyPy <https://www.pypy.org>`_ (in Python 3 mode).
-Python 2 is not supported.
+    3.8, at the time of this writing)
+*   A recent version of `PyPy <https://www.pypy.org>`_ in Python 3 mode.
+    (Please note that the selected PyPy version may not be the latest, and may not be the same across all operating systems.)

+(Python 2 is not supported.)

+On the following platforms:

+*    64-bit Windows
+*    64-bit macOS
+*    64-bit Linux (using the "manylinux2010" platform)

+(The bindings should work on 32-bit systems, but builds for such platforms are not provided.)

-Builds are available on PyPI for CPython 3.5-3.7 and PyPy3 [#pypy-linux]_, on 64-bit Windows, 64-bit macOS, and 64-bit Linux [#pypy-linux]_ (using the
+Builds are provided on PyPI for every combination of Python version and platform listed above.
-"manylinux2010" platform).
 If you're using any of those environments, the recommended way to install is through pip.
 You can try running:

 .. code-block:: text